ShaikGousiya-54/Alzheimer_Disease_Detection_MLmodel-main/alzheimer_disease_detection_MLmodel-main/readme.md

-#### This project was done under IIT Roorkee.

----

 # Alzheimer's Disease Detection Using Machine Learning

-This project was completed as part of an internship at IIT Roorkee, running from June 1 to June 30, 2024.
+This project was completed as part of an internship BIST Technologies of Private limited, running from June 1 to June 30, 2024.
 The primary objective was to develop a machine learning model to detect Alzheimer's disease.
 The model was built using a dataset obtained from Kaggle, and several machine learning techniques were employed to optimize the performance.

 ## Project Overview